 The RSE Co-ordinator will monitor the provision of the various dimensions of the programme by examining plans, schemes of work and samples of pupils' work at regular intervals.
 The programme will be evaluated biannually by means of questionnaires / response sheets/needs assessment given to pupils, and / or by discussion with pupils, staff and parents.
 The results of the evaluation should be reported to these groups of interested parties and their suggestions sought for improvements.
 Governors will consider all such evaluations and suggestions before amending the policy.

-Governors remain ultimately responsible for the policy.
+[1] Sex and Relationship Education Guidance, DfEE, 2000

+[2] ibid

-- [1] Sex and Relationship Education Guidance, DfEE, 2000 - [2] ibid - [3] Gravissimum Educationis 1 - [4] Protocol for Visitors to Catholic Schools, CES, Feb.
+[3] Gravissimum Educationis 1

+[4] Protocol for Visitors to Catholic Schools, CES, Feb.
 2011